codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

   description: >
     Not only will you be able to test out performance a Flutter app is, but you will be able to compare our development costs to native development.
-  heading: Download the Cost Calculator
+  heading: Download the cost calculator
   image: /img/placeholder394x707.png
   subheading: How much will my project cost?
 section5: